-When the pressure builds up in the earth’s crust, eruptions occurs.
-Gasses and rock shoots up through the opening and spill over or fill the air with lava fragments.
-The volcano eruption can cause lateral blasts, hot ash and lava flow, mud-slides and more.
+When the pressure builds up in the earth’s crust, eruptions occur.
+Gasses and rock shoot up through the opening and spill over or fill the air with lava fragments.
+The volcano eruption can cause lateral blasts, hot ash and lava flow, mudslides, and more.

 Categories of Volcanoes

-An active volcano is one which is recently erupted and there is a possibility that it may erupt soon.
+An active volcano is one which has recently erupted and there is a possibility that it may erupt soon.

-A dormant volcano is one which has not erupted in a long time but there is a possibility it can erupt in the future.
+A dormant volcano is one that has not erupted in a long time but there is a possibility it can erupt in the future.